List of workplace spree killings

-This is a list of mass or spree killers who committed attacks at the place they worked.
-A mass murderer is typically defined as someone who kills three or more people in one incident, with no "cooling off" period, not including themselves.
+This is a list of mass murders and spree killings committed at the perpetrator's current or former workplace.
+A mass murder is typically defined as a single incident in which three or more people are killed, with no "cooling off" period, not including perpetrators.
 A mass murder typically occurs in a single location where one or more persons kill several others.

-This list does not include serial killers, members of democidal governments, or major political figures who orchestrated such actions.
+This list does not include murders perpetrated by serial killers, members of democidal governments, or major political figures.